venkateshsundaram/state-jet/examples/ecommerce-app/classic-javascript/README.md

 ## Tutorial Intro

-In this tutorial, we'll be building a simple todo-list application.
+In this tutorial, we'll be building a simple ecommerce application.
 Our app will be able to do the following:

-- Add todo items
+- Add products to cart
-- Edit todo items
-- Delete todo items
-- Filter todo items
-- Display useful stats
+- Listing products in cart
+- Remove products from cart